 A local program that strives to uphold this philosophy is the Lake Superior Leadership Academy (LSLA).
-The mission of the LSLA is to bring together new, emerging and potential leaders from the Marquette County area to address pertinent community needs, strengthen individual leadership abilities and encourage participants to personally commit to assuming leadership roles in the community.
-Since it began in 1999, the LSLA has graduated over 350 community leaders.
+The mission of the LSLA is to bring together new, emerging, and potential leaders from the Marquette County area to address pertinent community needs, strengthen individual leadership abilities, and encourage participants to personally commit to assuming leadership roles in the community.
+Since it began in 1999, the LSLA has graduated 400 community leaders.
 Graduates have moved into leadership positions in various community organizations, school boards, local government and event committees throughout Marquette County.

 Academy students take a nine month interactive journey throughout Marquette County, viewing the inner workings of our community and gaining a deeper understanding of how each piece fits together with the others.
 This incredible experience kicks off with a daylong retreat, where students get to know each other and participate in a simulated society exercise.
-The following months include in-depth, day long sessions that focus on our regional economy, justice system, education, government, media, health & human services, public infrastructure and arts & culture, as well as a day with Northern Michigan University’s Student Leader Fellowship Program to learn team building and leadership skills.
+The following months include in-depth, day long sessions that focus on our regional economy, justice system, education, government, media, health & human services, public infrastructure and community development.

 But don’t take my word for it, here is what some of the most recent graduates are saying about the program:

 “I grew up in Marquette, but learned so many new things about our community through LSLA.
 I could not recommend this program enough for everyone in our community.
 You’ll find out what and where things are, how they work, and ways to get more involved in our community.
 You’ll meet great people and have fun each LSLA day!”